Here are some frequently asked questions about school registration at the International Welcome Centre (IWC):

 If my child has a special learning need, what do I need to do?

-If your child has special learning needs, bring all available medical records, psycho-educational assessments, Personalized Learning Plans (PLPs) and Individualized Education Programs (IEPs) to the International Welcome Centre when you register your child.
-If you do not have these records, we will ask you to sign a form giving us permission to request them.
-We will send these records to your child’s school principal who will work with you to identify required support systems to support your child.
+• If your child has special learning needs, bring all available medical records, psycho-educational assessments and Individualized Education Plans (IEPs) to the Student Welcome Center when you register your child.
+If you do not have these records, we will ask you to sign a form giving us permission to request them from their previous school.

 What happens if my child has little or no English?

-Your child’s English language skills will be assessed at the International Welcome Centre through our intake assessments.
-Extra language support will be provided, if required, by teaching staff at your child’s school.
+Your child’s English language skills will be assessed at the Student Welcome Center on intake.
+Extra language support will be provided, if necessary, by staff at the school.

-Do all elementary schools have an ELL program?
+Do all elementary schools have an English as an Additional Language (EAL) support?

 Here are some other/miscellaneous frequently asked questions about school registration